TheFirstFen/lnu/y3/code/2dt903/labs/lab2/README.md

 | **Real-Time Capabilities** | Limited real-time control, less suitable for strict timing constraints. | Highly suitable for real-time tasks, better timing accuracy, and more predictable behavior. |
 | **Libraries and Ecosystem** | Extensive libraries for sensors, communication, and quick development. | Rich library support, but requires more effort to integrate and manage. |

+#### 7. Conclusion

+RTOS is essential for real-time tasks due to the strict timing requirements involved in many embedded systems.

+**MicroPython** is ideal for simplifying work with sensors, wireless communication, and I/O operations.
+Its abstractions allow for faster development, but it struggles with real-time performance due to overhead and less precise timing control.
+It is suited for projects that prioritize ease of use.

+**C** on the other hand, offers greater control over hardware and enables more accurate timing, making it well-suited for real-time systems.
+Though more complex and time-consuming to develop, C provides the performance and real-time guarantees that MicroPython lacks, especially when combined with an RTOS.